RetroMaximus/OverBlast-Alpha/README.md

 OverBlast is a work in progress "WIP"
 Read Me Document contains most recent fixes and additions.
 For known bugs scroll to the bottom.

-- Recent Fixes and additions
+- Recent fixes and additions
+Fixes 2/15/2020
+- 	Songbuilder data is written properly for 16 items in the playlist.
+Still a bit buggy when changing pages on the song playlist
+-	Remove unneeded code from SequencerTrk
+-	Connection managment for metronome.

-Fixes 3/14/2020
+Fixes 2/14/2020
 -	Long periods of time after selecting a new pattern or sequence.
 (Fixed)
 -	Will overwrite data of newly selected sequence with previously selected data.
 (Fixed)
 - 	Steps do not updated when a sequence is changed.
 (Fixed)
+-	Modifications to accomidate sequence changes.

 Fixes 2/8/2020
 -	Pattern and sequence selector remodled.
 Patterns can be changed on the fly with very little delay if any at all.